 You can substitute any ingredient for another and personalize the salad.
 A garden salad is quick and easy to make, and it’ll do an amazing job at cutting the density of a fish pie (source: Ostrali).

-Fennel salad is simple, refreshing, and great as a side dish.
+Fennel salad is simple, refreshing, and great as a delicious side dish.
 Since only a few ingredients are needed to make a fennel salad, it’s not overpowering and perfectly complements a dense, hearty meal!

 Here’s what you need to make fennel salad: